syndicatefx/x-ui/README.md

 ## What utilities have been removed from the original Tachyons

-- normalize.css
+- 🚫 normalize.css
-- font families
+- 🚫 font families
-- skins and skins:pseudo
+- 🚫 skins and skins:pseudo
-- border colors
+- 🚫 border colors
-- box-shadows
+- 🚫 box-shadows
-- floats, clears and clearfix
+- 🚫 floats, clears and clearfix
-- table styling classes
+- 🚫 table styling classes
-- debug classes
+- 🚫 debug classes
-- show/hide class hover classes
+- 🚫 show/hide class hover classes
-- add box-shadow on hover classes
+- 🚫 add box-shadow on hover classes
-- breakpoint *-ns
+- 🚫 breakpoint `*-ns`
-- all `.aspect-ratio-*` classes
+- 🚫 all `.aspect-ratio-*` classes
-- transitions from `.link` class
+- 🚫 transitions from `.link` class
-- `.dim`, `.glow` and `.underline-hover`
+- 🚫 `.dim`, `.glow` and `.underline-hover`
-- `.bg-animate`, `.grow` and `.grow-large`
+- 🚫 `.bg-animate`, `.grow` and `.grow-large`

 ## What has been Modified/added

 - Minimal reset and basic browser default overrides
 - Default system fonts or if browser supports variable fonts, use the [PT Root UI](https://www.paratype.com/fonts/pt/pt-root-ui) typeface included
 - Basic color palette for wireframing (for background-color, border-color and color)
-- The above color palette also contemplates :hover, :focus and :active states for background-color, border-color and color
+- The above color palette also contemplates `:hover`, `:focus` and `:active` states for `background-color`, `border-color` and `color`
-- Custom box-shadow utility classes, includes :hover & :focus states for each
+- Custom box-shadow utility classes, includes `:hover` & `:focus` states for each
 - Basic form presets
 - breakpoints use min-width only
 - new default breakpoints: